Tinwuindin/miniature_tetris/README.md

 # Miniature_tetris
 Tetris game based on PIC16F887

 This is a port of the Tetris game using a PIC16F887, a LCD 16x2 and 4 buttons.
+Include a simulation with Proteus 8.12 project

 This little game have a start button, fast fall and move (right or left) buttons.